1. Take a Test

 Rather than riding as hard as you can for 1 hour, an FTP test only last 20 minutes.
 We make it sound easy.
 It isn’t!
 Calculate your FTP by taking your best average 20-minute power and multiplying it by 95%.
 Top tip: pace yourself and don’t go too hard to early.

-The new Tour de Zwift offers the opportunity to explore the UCI circuits only the pros ride in real life.
-What’s great about the Tour de Zwift is there are multiple rides each day at different times of the day, so you can fit around work and family commitments.
+What’s great about the Zwift is there are multiple Zwift group rides and races each day at different times of the day, so you can fit around work and family commitments.
 There’s also different rides for different ability levels.
+Why not try a stage of the 2023 Tour de Zwift that's running until 12th February 2023.

-We admit, it’s no competition for the great outdoors but Tour de Zwift can make indoor rides much more interesting when real roads are out of bounds.
+We admit, it’s no competition for the great outdoors but Zwift can make indoor rides much more interesting when real roads are out of bounds.

 3. Do Drills